jorgenkg/python-neural-network/docs/source/getting_started.rst

     test_set = dataset

 The nimblenet library also offers a selection of preprocessors to manipluate the data and make training more efficient.
-The preprocessors are not used in this guide, please refer to **Preprocessors** instead.
+The preprocessors are not used in this guide, please refer to :doc:`preprocessing` instead.

 Before fitting the network to some training data, we need to decide which cost function we would like to optimize.
 There are a few cost functions already implemented in this library, and this guide will use the *Cross Entropy* cost function.
 However, it is easy to implement your own custom cost functions.
-Please refer to **Cost Functions**.
+Please refer to :doc:`cost_functions`.

 .. code:: python